-- Remove four Phillips screws securing the lower display cable bracket to the logic board, of the following lengths:
+- Remove four Phillips (JIS) screws securing the lower display cable bracket to the logic board, of the following lengths:

 - Two 1.3 mm screws

+- One 1.4 mm screw

-- Two 2.8 mm screws
+- One 2.7 mm screw

 - Throughout this guide, keep careful track of your screws so that each one goes back where it came from during reassembly.
 Installing a screw in the wrong place can cause permanent damage.

-- Remove the bracket.
+Remove the lower display cable bracket.

-- Use the point of a spudger to pry the battery connector out of its socket in the logic board. - Bend the battery connector cable slightly away from the logic board to prevent it from accidentally making contact with the socket and providing power to the phone during your repair.
+- Use the point of a spudger to pry the battery connector up from its socket on the logic board. - Bend the connector cable up slightly to prevent it from accidentally making contact with the socket and providing power to the phone during your repair.